University of Notre Dame Australia: Clubs and societies

-As of 2025, there are 22 clubs and societies affiliated with the student association at the Sydney branch and 17 at the Perth branch.
 Students can also organise new clubs and societies by registering them with the association, which is responsible for funding and monitoring their activities.
 This approval process does not authorise them to act on behalf of the university or student association, nor does approval indicate their agreement with their purpose.
 Additionally, the student association is responsible to ensure their compliance with the university objects and other policies.

 During the 2010s, the university prevented student clubs supporting marriage equality from registering.
 The ban was lifted in 2019 and the Stripes LGBTQ+ student club was founded that same year.

 Student media

 Quasimodo, preceded by The Ru'bric from 1996 to 1997, was a student-run magazine at Notre Dame.
 The magazine took its name from Quasimodo, Victor Hugo's fictional bell-ringer and protagonist of The Hunchback of Notre-Dame.

 In 2005, former editor Chris Bailey charged that the university's Catholic hierarchy sought to restrict the range of topics discussed in the magazine, including "abortion, contraception and gay unions".
 Future issues were vetted by a review committee of university and student representatives – "Quasimodo now is very much G-rated" as a result, Bailey claimed, with censorship "being extended to include most sexual references, profane language and even criticism of the university".

 One issue of the magazine, containing an article on the morning-after pill, was banned by then vice-chancellor Peter Tannock, with Bailey claiming that he and other contributors were "unofficially told by university staff that students involved in defying the university may be kicked out of uni."
 Tannock later stated that academic freedom, including "a fair bit" of supposed anti-Catholic activity, would be respected at the religious institution when it sought to open a medical school that year.

 The university also ran its own publications including In Principio, (Note: In Latin, meaning "In the beginning", from the opening verse of John 1:1.) a former bi-annual university magazine, and a small number of open access journals with varying levels of activity.